-The game is a lightning-fast, but fairly standard action scroller.
-You know the deal with these games – run left to right, shooting any and all creatures that stand in your way, and vacuum up all the powerups you can.
-The levels are all based on scenes or locations from the film, albeit with a few creative challenges thrown in.
-You probably won’t remember the scene where Chewbacca had to shoot his way out of a cantina full of hostile aliens, or the one where Luke had to carve up a giant sandworm with his lightsaber, but you’ll at least recognize the deserts of Tatooine and the interior hallways of the Death Star when the mayhem rolls through.
+Super Star Wars is a fast, gorgeous, but fairly standard action scroller.
+You know the deal – run left to right, shooting any and all creatures that stand in your way, and vacuum up all the powerups you can.
+The levels are all based on scenes or locations from the film, albeit with a few “creative challenges” thrown in.
+You probably won’t remember the scene where Chewbacca had to shoot his way out of a cantina full of hostile aliens, or the one where Luke had to shoot hoverbike-riding Jawas with his landspeeder, but you’ll at least recognize the deserts of Tatooine and the interior hallways of the Death Star when the mayhem rolls through.

 You begin the game as Luke, but later missions will allow you to select control of Han Solo or Chewbacca.
 This offers you nothing other than variety, and the special character abilities invented for the later SSWs are absent here.
 Each and every character uses a standard blaster, which can be upgraded to more lethal variants by repeatedly collecting weapon powerup icons.
-About a third of the way in, Luke will also be awarded his lightsaber, though he is inept at using it.
-He swings it like a powerful glowbat, and you’ll have no abilities to block, sweep, reflect shots, or any other fun tricks that are added later in the series.
+About a third of the way in, Luke will also be awarded his lightsaber, though he is wildly inept at using it.
+It’s clearly weaker than the upgraded blaster, he swings it like a dumbass, and you’ll have no abilities to block, sweep, reflect shots, or any other fun tricks that are added later in the series.

-The game’s greatest asset is its speed.
-It scrolls smoothly, tracks your jumping and shooting with precision, and throws in plenty of angry creatures on screen at the same time.
-If you want to do a lot of running while holding down the fire key and bouncing around like Happy Fun Ball, this is a good game for it.
 It’s also extremely generous in its difficulty – a stark comparison to the later Super Empire – and just about every enemy drops a little heart to refill your life.
-You can get bogged down by enemies spawning from the top or right of the screen, but never overwhelmed, and simply running and hopping through trouble spots works pretty well when you know that a heart or two won’t be far away.
+You can get bogged down by enemies spawning from the top or right of the screen, but never completely overwhelmed, and simply running and hopping through trouble spots works pretty well when you know that a heart or two won’t be far away.

 Graphically, the game is sharp and impressive.
 It couldn’t be considered a flagship 16-bit title, but it looks clean enough to add to a list of “reasons why you should own a Super NES.”
 Backgrounds look great, and scroll independently of the foreground action.
 Detail on the sand dunes of the early levels contrasts well with a beautiful blue sky.
 Later Death Star levels are slightly less impressive, with a lot of reuse of textures and colors, but I suppose that is fitting with the technological coldness of the film’s sets.
 The Death Star isn’t supposed to be a resort, after all.

-There are no passwords or level saves.
-Forcing you to play through the entire game in one sitting feels artificially difficult.
-I would suspect that is why the kid gloves are put on for the regular levels, and health powerups are so rampant.
-Boss fights are also present, but not particularly frustrating.
-You can usually just shoot and shoot until they fall, with maybe a jump or two required to avoid a meek counterattack.
-This game is a great introduction to what the series will become, and the most easy-going fun of the three.
-Even if you’re not a fan of Star Wars, it’s probably worth checking out just for the quickness of the action, and the impressive look of the scenery.
+This game is a great introduction to what the series will become, and probably the most easy-going fun of the three.
+Even if you’re not a fan of Star Wars, it’s probably worth checking out just for the great action and controls, and the impressive look of the scenery.

-Fast and smooth.
-Rather laid back compared to the nightmare difficulty of a certain later SSW title.
+Fast and frequently smooth.
+Rather laid back compared to the nightmare difficulty of a certain later Super Star Wars title.